grantjo78/grantjo78.github.io/_posts/2022-05-03-arc-k8s-onboarding.md

 ## The Environment

-Before I get started, I wanted to explain the environment that I will be working with.
+Before I get started, I wanted to describe the environment that I will be working with.

 ### The Hyper-V Host